Fenton Hobnail Milk Glass Lamp Value Guide

 Fenton glass

-The Fenton Hobnail Milk Glass Lamp is a quintessential piece of mid-century Americana, produced between 1950 and 1960 by the renowned Fenton Art Glass company.
-These lamps are highly collectible due to their iconic raised 'hobnail' texture and the unique, hand-painted floral motifs applied by skilled factory artists.
+The Fenton Hobnail Milk Glass Lamp is a quintessential piece of mid-century Americana, produced by the largest manufacturer of handmade colored glass in the United States.
+These lamps are highly collectible due to their iconic raised 'hobnail' texture and the unique, hand-painted floral decorations applied by skilled Fenton artists.

 What Is Fenton Hobnail Milk Glass Lamp Worth?